 The general shareholders' meeting takes place annually at the registered office of the Investment Company or at any other place specified in the invitation.
-It is generally held on April 15 of each year at 11:00 AM CET.
-In years when April 15 falls on a bank holiday, the general shareholders' meeting will be held on the next bank business day.
-Other shareholders' meetings will be held at the place and time indicated in the respective notice of the meeting.
+It is generally held every third Wednesday in April of each year at 2:30 PM CET.
+In years when the third Wednesday in April falls on a bank holiday, the general shareholders' meeting will be held on the next bank business day.

 The shareholders of a sub-fund can also hold a shareholders' meeting at any time in order to decide on actions pertaining exclusively to that sub-fund.
+Similarly, the shareholders of a share class of a sub-fund can hold a shareholders' meeting at any time in order to decide on actions pertaining exclusively to that share class.